romaonthego/RESideMenu/README.md

 ## Demo

-Build and run the `REMenuExample` project in Xcode to see `REMenu` in action.
+Build and run the `RESideMenuExample` project in Xcode to see `RESideMenu` in action.

 ## Installation

 ### CocoaPods

-The recommended approach for installating `REMenu` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installating `RESideMenu` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods >= **0.15.2** using Git >= **1.8.0** installed via Homebrew.

 Install CocoaPods if not already available: